Subsidy Library

 schedule When to do

-• If the start date is too late, start within 12 months of the action’s start date.
+• If the start date is too late, begin within 12 months of the action’s start date.

-• In the final year, do this action until late spring or the action’s end date, whichever is earlier.
+• In the final year, continue until late spring or the action’s end date, whichever is earlier.

 View Official Guidelines